 Homelessness rates in Frankston City are growing and impacting different groups of people.
 This is resulting from a range of complex and intersecting social, economic and housing market factors.
-For example, rapidly rising property prices and private rental costs combined with a lack of availability and affordability of housing means that many households are living in housing stress (which occurs when housing costs exceed 30 percent of household income among those on a low income), which in turn increases their risk of falling into homelessness.
+For example, rapidly rising property prices and private rental costs combined with a lack of housing diversity and inadequate supplies of social and affordable housing means that many households are living in housing stress (which occurs when property costs exceed 30 percent of household income among those on a low income), which in turn increases their risk of falling into homelessness.